n3integration/reload/README.md

    --version, -v                 print the version
 ```

-## Supporting Reload in Your Web app
+## Supporting Reload in Your Web App
 `reload` assumes that your web app binds itself to the `PORT` environment
 variable so it can properly proxy requests to your app.
-Web frameworks
-like [Martini](http://github.com/codegangsta/martini) do this out of
-the box.

 ## Using flags?
 When you normally start your server with [flags](https://godoc.org/flag)